syncfusion-content/fileformat-docs/FileFormat/DocIO/MailMerge.md

 Private Sub MergeField_ProductImage(ByVal sender As Object, ByVal args As MergeImageFieldEventArgs)

-'Bind image from file system during mail merge
+'Binds image from file system during mail merge

 If args.FieldName = "EmployeeImage" Then